What is Corporate Governance? Definition, Principles & Importance

 1. Fairness

-In an organization, every person involved, including shareholders, employees, vendors, and the community, must be treated with equal consideration.
+In an organization, every person involved, including shareholders, employees, vendors, and the community, must be treated with fair consideration.
 Decisions must serve the company as a whole, not just one person or a small group.
 Independent directors help ensure fairness in this process.

 2. Transparency